infsys-lab/policy-classifier/README.md

 # load necessary dependencies
 from dill import load

-# load the raw compressed model as bytes
+# load the model as stream of bytes
 with open("path/to/model.dill", "rb") as input_file_stream:
     model = load(input_file_stream)